 The Benchmade North Fork is a very neat little knife, perfect for everyday carry; it doesn’t take up much pocket space and it isn’t heavy either.
 The clip makes it easy to secure in a pocket or on your belt – although it doesn’t allow point-down carriage – and if you’re after some extra security the lanyard hole makes it easy to fasten it to yourself.

 Not everyone’s going to find it perfect – with a short blade the thumb studs might interfere with some cutting operations, so some users might have preferred a thumb hole instead.
 That’s not a major drawback though, and for most people, it’s going to be more than made up for by the overall comfort and usability of the knife.

 It’s small, but extremely well made, and packs in a lot of performance for a tool this size.

-UPDATE: Also, as reader Clayton mentioned in a comment to this review, the quick release is more sensitive than most knives (and isn’t spring loaded).
+UPDATE: Also, as the reader Clayton mentioned in a comment to this review, the quick release is more sensitive than most knives (and isn’t spring-loaded).
 This is an obvious safety concern, but could also be considered a “pro” if you are using it heavily for certain outdoor tasks.
 Just be aware of this before you buy.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.